leejoramo/UUCGV/UUCGV ByLaws.md

 Ad-Hoc Teams are created by the Board either via Policies and may be temporary or continuing in nature.
 Leaders of Ad-Hoc Teams are appointed by the Board.

-> Lee: Note: will the TLC have the ability to create Ad-Hoc Teams?
-Maybe the TLC can propose Ad-Hoc Teams for approval of the Board.
-This allows the Board to review the proposed Ad-Hoc Team Leader for meeting the Qualifications.

-As an obligation of membership, all church members must participate in church leadership or teams.
+As an obligation of membership, all church members must participate in church leadership, teams or volunteer their time.
 Friends of the church are also encouraged to participate.

 ### Section A: Qualifications